metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 -- +-------------+
 ```

-From the data product's user manual we find that `B01` and `B02` assets map to
+From the [data product's user manual][MODIS] we find that `B01` and `B02` assets
-the red and NIR bands.
-From there we create a query reading the
+map to the red and NIR bands.
+From there we create a query reading the red and
-red and NIR band data on the (arbitrarily chosen) 15th of each month in 2017.
+NIR band data on the (arbitrarily chosen) 15th of each month in 2017.
+This will
-This will give us 12 global coverages from which we will compute our statistics.
+give us 12 global coverages from which we will compute our statistics.

 ```sql
 CREATE TEMPORARY VIEW red_nir_tiles_monthly_2017 AS